 In order to find a cellular device the SAFE drone is first given a flight plan that covers a general area that the rescuer believes the cellular device is located in.
-It then samples signal intensity levels at a sample rate determined by the speed of the incoming GPS coordinate packets.
+It then samples signal intensity levels at a sample rate determined by the speed of the drone and the resolution desired.
 It then saves this data to the onboard memory.
 Once the drone completes the flight plan, it returns to the original launch point and makes both the signal intensity, and the GPS data available for review.
-The users download this data file onto a host PC and run it through the mapping software which then creates a temperature based heat mapping in a .kml file ready to be overlaid onto a satellite map, thus allowing the users to pinpoint the location of the strongest cellular signals and determine the location of the cellular device.
-To do this the drone uses a flight controller, GPS module, supervisory microcontroller, power detector circuit, and host PC software together.
+The users download this data file onto a host pc and run it through the mapping software which then creates a weighted point temperature mapping .kml file ready to be overlaid onto a satellite map, thus allowing the users to pinpoint the location of the strongest cellular signals and determine the location of the cellular device.
+To do this the drone uses a flight controller, GPS module, supervisory microcontroller, power detector circuit, and host pc software together.

 The flight controller performs all of the flight functions required as well as forwards GPS coordinates to the supervisory microcontroller.
 The power detector circuit converts the dBm power intensity of the incoming signal into an analog voltage which is fed into the microcontroller via the on-chip Analog to Digital Converter (ADC).
 The microcontroller samples both the GPS coordinates and the signal intensities and maps them to each other before saving the data to onboard EEPROM.
-When the drone returns to base, the microcontroller makes the data available via USB and the host PC creates the visual representation.
+When the drone returns to base, the microcontroller makes the data available via usb and the host pc creates the visual representation.
 Reference the block diagram in Appendix A for a full system flow diagram.